Dialectical Behavior Therapy (DBT) Services

 Overview

 Located within Yale-New Haven Psychiatric Hospital’s (YNHPH) Adult Intensive Outpatient Program, this placement has a primary focus on learning to apply Dialectical Behavior Therapy (DBT) with complex, multi-problem, and dangerously impulsive individuals who need more intensive treatment than is available with standard outpatient care.
-Comprehensive DBT and DBT for Substance Use Disorders (DBT-SUD) are modified for this group-based day hospital setting.
-Clinical activities include serving as primary clinician for up to four DBT IOP patients, co-leading a variety of DBT groups within the IOP setting, conducting risk assessment and management, providing DBT phone coaching, facilitating family sessions, participating in a DBT consultation team, supervising an advanced psychology graduate student, and conducting integrative psychological assessments throughout the training year.
+Comprehensive DBT is modified for this group-based day hospital setting.
+There are currently two DBT tracks at YNHPH, one for younger adults (roughly ages 18 to 30) and older adults (ages 30+).
+Clinical activities in both tracks include serving as primary clinician for up to four DBT IOP patients, co-leading a variety of DBT groups within the IOP setting, conducting risk assessment and management, providing after-hours DBT phone coaching, facilitating family sessions, participating in a DBT consultation team, supervising an advanced psychology graduate student, and conducting integrative psychological assessments throughout the training year.

-DBT fellows will also participate in an Outpatient DBT Skills Training group, and may also choose to participate in their choice of several electives for their training, including: co-leading an outpatient DBT graduate group for clients with prior experience in DBT skills training and providing psychodynamically-informed psychotherapy through our Long-Term Care Clinic.
+DBT fellows will also participate in the Outpatient DBT Skills Training group, the Outpatient DBT Graduate Group, and may also have the option to have a small caseload of outpatient, individual DBT patients.
+Fellows may also choose to participate in their choice of an elective for their training, including providing psychodynamically-informed psychotherapy through our Long-Term Care Clinic.
 DBT fellows serve an instrumental role in program leadership, including the oversight and implementation of measurement-based care for patients engaged in DBT services across outpatient at IOP levels of care at YNHPH.

 Placement Options

-Primary Placemtn - This track consists of a single, full-time, twelve-month placement within YNHPH's Adult DBT Intensive Outpatient Program.
+Primary Placement - This track consists of a single, full-time, twelve-month placement within YNHPH's Adult DBT Intensive Outpatient Program.
 (There are no secondary placements within YNHH).

 Number of Fellows

-One doctoral fellow will be selected into the Adult DBT Track for the 2024-2025 academic year.
+Two doctoral fellow will be selected into the Adult DBT Track for the 2025-2026 academic year.

 The Setting